Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure

-The obtained $T_c$ as function of the filling $x$ is shown in Fig.~\ref{fig:JperpTcFilling} (a) for various different interlayer super-exchange strengths $J_{\perp}$, with $J_{\perp}/J_{\parallel}=1,1.5,2,2.5,3$ in comparison with the case of $J_{\perp}=0$.
-Obviously, the $T_c$ rises promptly with the enhancement of $x$ near $x=0.25$ for whatever $J_{\perp}/J_{\parallel}$.
-This feature is similar with the case of $J_\perp=0$ representing the single-layer $t$-$J$ model, wherein $T_c$ drops promptly when the hole-doping $\delta$ approaches $\delta=0.5$.
-The $T_c$ as function of $J_{\perp}/J_{\parallel}$ is shown in Fig.~\ref{fig:JperpTcFilling} (b) for the fillings $x=0.25,0.28,0.3,0.32$.
-Remarkably, the $T_c$ for all these experimentally relevant fillings increase monotonically and drastically with the enhancement of $J_{\perp}/J_{\parallel}$ for $J_{\perp}>J_{\parallel}$.
-The results shown in Fig.~\ref{fig:JperpTcFilling} (a-b) are consistent with two important experiment facts.
-Firstly, the LNO is not superconducting in ambient pressure while high-$T_c$ SC emerges under pressure, as pressure enhances the interlayer coupling, and hence $J_{\perp}$.
-Secondly, the apical-oxygen vacancies suppress SC promptly.
-In our theory, this is because these vacancies break the Ni-O-Ni bonding along the z-axis, and hence $J_{\perp}$ vanishes locally, which is harmful for SC.
-Fig.~\ref{fig:JperpTcFilling} (a-b) further indicate that electron doping into LNO will effectively enhance $T_c$, while hole doping will suppress $T_c$.
+The results shown in Fig.~\ref{fig:JperpTcFilling} ($a$-$b$) are consistent with the important experiment fact that the robust SC in LNO only emerges under pressure\cite{Wang2023LNO} because of the following two reasons.
+Firstly, pressure enhances the interlayer coupling and hence $J_{\perp}/J_{\parallel}$, leading to the drastic enhancement of $\tilde{\Delta}_{\text{SC}}$ as shown in Fig.~\ref{fig:JperpTcFilling}. ($b$).
+Secondly, pressure enhances the hybridization between the $3d_{x^2-y^2}$ and the $3d_{z^2}$ orbitals\cite{Yi_Feng2023}, leading to the increasing of $x$, which also strongly enhances the $\tilde{\Delta}_{\text{SC}}$ as shown in Fig.~\ref{fig:JperpTcFilling} ($a$).
+Furthermore, these results are also consistent with the experiment result that the apical-oxygen vacancies suppress SC promptly\cite{Wang2023LNO}.
+In our theory, this is because vacancies break the Ni-O-Ni bonding along the $z$-axis, and hence $J_{\perp}$ vanishes locally, which is harmful for SC.
+Besides, Fig.~\ref{fig:JperpTcFilling} ($a$-$b$) further indicate that electron doping into LNO will effectively enhance $\tilde{\Delta}_{\text{SC}}$, while hole doping will suppress $\tilde{\Delta}_{\text{SC}}$.